Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 ## Prerequisites

 - Up-to-date SHCD.
-- CANU installed with version 1.1.11 or greater.
-  - Run `canu --version` to see version.
   - If doing a CSM install or upgrade, a CANU RPM is located in the release tarball.
 For more information, see [Update CANU From CSM Tarball](canu/update_canu_from_csm_tarball.md).

 ## Validation steps